MasterSais/uvo/README.md

 // scheme
 setDep<T>(field: string, extValue?: any | ((value: T, meta?: MetaData) => any)): Validator<T>
 ```
 Puts value into spreaded structure.
-If 'extValue' is provided, puts it instead of current value.
+If 'extValue' is provided, puts it instead of current value. i.e. reference api.

 ```js
 import * as v from 'uvo';